-The tenor ukulele is the third-largest size of uke, and when it comes to different types of ukuleles, it is definitely one of the most versatile.
+The tenor ukulele is the third-largest size of uke.
+When it comes to different types of ukuleles, it is definitely one of the most versatile.
 It measures roughly 26 inches from end to end, and its strings are tuned to G-C-E-A.

-It has a less-traditional sound than other ukulele sizes, but its tight strings are perfect if you want to pick your way through a tune.
+Tenor ukuleles have a less-traditional sound than other ukulele sizes.
+Its tight strings are perfect if you want to pick your way through a tune.
 It is gaining in popularity because of its versatility, and it is becoming a very popular performance instrument as well.

 Famous ukulele players who use the tenor uke include Brittni Paiva, Jake Shimabukuro, James Hill, and David Kamakahi, among others.
-The scale length -- or distance between the nut and the neck - on the tenor ukulele is a bit longer than other ukes, which is another reason why the instrument is perfect for finger-picking.
+The scale length — or distance between the nut and the neck – on the tenor uke is a bit longer than other ukes.
+This is another reason why the instrument is perfect for finger-picking.

 They can also be tuned to either a high G or a low G, with the latter offering a few more possibilities than the former.